gazebosim/docs/migrating_gazebo_classic_ros2_packages.md

 ...
 ```

 After making the change, we'll need to install the new dependencies.
-This should
+The following command will automatically
 install the necessary Gazebo version.

 ```bash